Nightofthewerehog/Nightofthewerehog/README.md

 ─── ⋆⋅☆⋅⋆ ──
 - IF U LIKE SONICC + BOLT + MTL + MLP + LIFE IS STRANGE + PJSK + VBROS (these are mainly the fandoms i have ponies w ! )
-- IF U LIKE SONADOW, SURGEAMY, WHISPTANGLE, AMYBLAZE, SONKNUXADOW (ill add more when i remember)
+- IF U LIKE SONADOW, SURGEAMY, WHISPTANGLE, AMYBLAZE, SONKNUXADOW, MIZUENA, PRICEFIELD, AMBERPRICE, TWIPIE (ill add more when i remember)
 - (DONT SPEC NEED TO FOLLOW THIS ANY INT IS OKAY UNLESS ITS ON MY DNI)

 # 🐾 ⋆ DNI 🐾 ⋆